Printing Terms

 Calcium Carbonate

-CaCO3, a naturally occurring substance found in a variety of sources, including chalk, limestone, marble, oyster shells, and scale from boiled hard water.
+CaCO3 is a naturally occurring substance found in a variety of sources, including chalk, limestone, marble, oyster shells, and scale from boiled hard water.
 Used as filler in the alkaline paper manufacturing process, calcium carbonate improves several important paper characteristics, like smoothness, brightness, opacity, and affinity for ink; it also reduces paper acidity.
 It is a key ingredient in today’s paper coatings.
 See also alkaline papermaking, ingredients of paper.

 Calendaring

-the process of finishing a sheet of dried paper by pressing it between the highly polished metal cylinders of a calendar “stack”.
+The process of finishing a sheet of dried paper by pressing it between the highly polished metal cylinders of a calendar “stack”.
 The calendar smoothes the paper by compression.
 See also finish, papermaking, smoothness, supercalendering.

 Caliper

-the thickness of a single sheet of paper, as measured with a sensitive tool called a micrometer, and expressed in units of thousandths of an inch.
+The thickness of a single sheet of paper, as measured with a sensitive tool called a micrometer, and expressed in units of thousandths of an inch.
 Caliper is a critical measure of uniformity.
 Excessive variation in caliper can lead to print variation, undesirable visual effects, and uneven stretch or press-feeding problems.
 It can also create problems in folding and binding.
 See also bulk, thickness.

 Case Binding

-see binding.
+See binding.

 Cast-coating